 };

-In this example, a person is a class with two attributes (name and age) and a method (introduce) for introducing the person.
+In this instance, an individual is a class containing two properties (name and age) and a function (introduce) for presenting the individual.

 Syntax of Object Creation

-- Declaration: When you declare an object of a specific class, you supply the class name first, followed by the object name.
+- Declaration phase, you specify the class name first, then provide the object name.

 Person person1;